2020 Best Colleges & Universities for Animation

 Degree: BFA in Digital Arts and Animation

 Students in the BFA in Digital Arts and Animation program at Pratt Institute learn through the theory, practice, and history of new media.
 They can choose between one of three Digital Arts Concentrations: 3D Animation and Motion Arts, 2D Animation, and Interactive Arts.
-Myrtle Hall, home to the Animation program, features digital studio/classrooms, 2D and 3D printers, a dedicated green screen facility, high-speed Fibre Channel network, traditional animation facilities, and more.
+Myrtle Hall, home to the Animation program, features digital studio/classrooms, 2D and 3D printers, a dedicated green screen facility, a high-speed Fibre Channel network, traditional animation facilities, and more.

 Degree: BFA in Film, Animation, and Video